rajeev29five/Coding_Practice/README.md

 Templates directory contains implementations of various algorithms, will be adding more soon.

-Other directories contain links to problems from different online judges.
+Other directories contain links to problems from different online judges for practice.